momo182/ssup/README.md

 - `$SUP_USER` - User who invoked sup command.
 - `$SUP_TIME` - Date/time of sup command invocation.
 - `$SUP_ENV` - Environment variables provided on sup command invocation.
 You can pass `$SUP_ENV` to another `sup` or `docker` commands in your Supfile.

+### Shellcheck support

+if you happen to have shellcheck installed on your machine ssup will be able to check your shell scripts for errors.
+Shellckeck will run before any connections are done, so any errors will halt the execution of your Supfile.

+SHELLCHECK WILL NOT RUN IF SET UP SHEBANG FOR YOUR COMMAND
+more on this below...

+### shebang support

+it is now possible to use shebang in the first line of your script.
+Due to the nature of how ssup executes commands, it will create a script on the remote machine first, and launch that script second, to use the shebang.

 ### Namespaces